 What are banner ads?

-Banner advertising is synonymous with display ads.
-They're placed in high-traffic locations on webpages, creating brand awareness and generating click-throughs, purchases, and leads.
+Banner ads are placed in high-traffic locations on web pages, creating brand awareness and generating click-throughs, purchases, and leads.
 These high-visibility locations include the front, bottom, or the side of a webpage; places where the eyes of browsers usually wander.

 A great banner ad grabs the reader's attention and invites them to learn more about what's being advertised.
 They're bright, welcoming, and don't have much text, instead using images or multimedia to convey a message.
 Check out this banner ad as an example: